Definition - What does Retrograde Menstruation mean?

 - Excessive use of alcohol

-There is know cure for retrograde menstruation, but medication to control hormones and endometrial growth and surgery may help alleviate symptoms of endometriosis.
+There is no known cure for retrograde menstruation, but medication to control hormones and endometrial growth and surgery may help alleviate symptoms of endometriosis.